juliajubilada = julia retired

 Picture

+And slugs too!
 These slugs avoided the "organic" poisoned pellets, sneaked past my regular torch-light patrols and left their glistening trails across barriers of baked egg shells, deterrent gel and a carpet of wool pellets.
 Did they climb over the copper strips round my plastic pots or do I need to construct an anti-tunneling barrier?
-Or just pay £1 for a lovely organic lettuce from Walthamstow Farmers' Market!
+Or just pay £1 for an organic lettuce from Walthamstow Farmers' Market!

 Powered by Create your own unique website with customizable templates.